fossabot/DobDroidMVVM/tutorial/navigation.md

 }
 ```

-Please DO NOT USE [https://stackoverflow.com/a/2091482/11536597](the vanilla intent argument-passing mechanism).
+Please DO NOT USE [the vanilla intent argument-passing mechanism](https://stackoverflow.com/a/2091482/11536597).
 It is simply ugly and unclean.
 If you must use it, please override the ``loadDataFromIntent`` (on an activity) and ``loadDataFromArguments`` (on a fragment) and make sure you call the supermethod.

 ### Next chapter: [EventBus overview](https://github.com/andob/DobDroidMVVM/blob/master/tutorial/eventbus.md)